eduardzamfir/seemoredetails/README.md

 If you find the code helpful in your resarch or work, please cite the following paper.

 ```
-@inproceedings{zamfir2024seemore,
+@misc{zamfir2024details,
       title={See More Details: Efficient Image Super-Resolution by Experts Mining},
-  author={Zamfir, Eduard and Wu, Zongwei and Metha, Nancy and Zhang, Yulun and Timofte, Radu},
+      author={Eduard Zamfir and Zongwei Wu and Nancy Mehta and Yulun Zhang and Radu Timofte},
-  booktitle={arxiv},
-  year={2024}
+      year={2024},
 }
 ```